Xmodal/Totem/readme.md

 Totem project initial commit

+This is from the example-branch-2

 This is to be used as an example.

+Additional text from example-branch-2